From Beer to Eternity: Artwork

 The album artwork and the title were mocked by Josh Modell of the A.V.
-Club.
+Club, comparing it conceptually to the fictional album Smell the Glove by Spinal Tap.
 In response and as a joke, Ministry posted new cover artwork, titled Whole Lotta Glove.

 A behind-the-scenes video, depicting the creation of the artwork, was released on June 28, 2013.